trambarhq/relaks-wordpress-example/README.md

 We select the cache zone we defined earlier with the [`proxy_cache`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache) directive.
 We set the cache key using [`proxy_cache_key`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_key).
 The MD5 hash of the path plus the query string will be the name used to save each cached server response.
 With the [`proxy_cache_min_uses`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_min_uses) directive we tell Nginx to start caching on the very first request.
 With the [`proxy_cache_valid`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_valid) directive we ask Nginx to cache error responses for one minute.

-As we're going to add the `Cache-Control` header, we want to strip off the one from Node.js first using [`proxy_hide_header`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_hide_header).
-The [`proxy_ignore_headers`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_ignore_headers) directive, meanwhile, is there to keep Nginx from creating separate cache entries when requests to the same URL have different `Accept-Encoding` headers (additional compression scheme, for example).
+The [`proxy_ignore_headers`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_ignore_headers) directive is there to keep Nginx from creating separate cache entries when requests to the same URL have different `Accept-Encoding` headers (additional compression methods, for example).

-The first two headers we add are there to enable [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
-The last two `X-Cache-*` headers are there for debugging purpose.
+The first two headers added using [add_header](http://nginx.org/en/docs/http/ngx_http_headers_module.html#add_header) are there to enable [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+The last two `X-Cache-*` headers for debugging purpose.
 They let us figure out whether a request has resulted in a cache hit when we examine it using the browser's development tools:

 ![Chrome Dev Tools](docs/img/dev-tool-x-cache.png)